TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Delegate.md

 Password: `P4ssw0rd1#123`

-Netexec confirmed that these credentials are valid:
+Netexec confirmed that these credentials are valid for the SMB service:

 <br />